DivergentClouds/unarian/README.md

-# unarian
+# Unarian
-A zig implimentation of https://esolangs.org/wiki/Unarian
+A zig Implimentation of https://esolangs.org/wiki/Unarian